simonec505/TalkingHeads/README.md

 # TalkingHeads
-A Chat Application built with Django (websockets not yet implemented)
+A Chat Application built with Django (websockets not yet implemented).
+Instructions on how to get started soon to follow.